jogonba2/synthetic-personas/README.md

 # Introduction
-Code and results for the paper *The performance of LLM in expressing basic human needs and values: can they be applied in marketing research?* (draft title 😊)
+Code and results for the paper *Beyond Words: How LLMs Mirror Human Needs and Values*

-To be sent to Information Processing & Management
+To be sent to Big Data & Society